RaheelMughal018/uber/README.md

 - This endpoint requires authentication.
 Ensure the user is logged in and has a valid token.
 - The token is added to a blacklist to prevent further use.

+---

+## Endpoint: `captain/register`

+### Method: `POST`

+### Description:

+This endpoint is used to register a new captain.
+It requires the captain's first name, last name, email, password, and vehicle details.
+Upon successful registration, it returns the created captain object and an authentication token.

+### Request Body:

+The request body should be in JSON format and include the following fields:

+- `fullname`: An object containing:
+  - `firstname` (string, required): The captain's first name.
+Must be at least 3 characters long.
+  - `lastname` (string, optional): The captain's last name.
+Must be at least 3 characters long if provided.
+- `email` (string, required): The captain's email address.
+Must be a valid email format.
+- `password` (string, required): The captain's password.
+Must be at least 8 characters long.
+- `vehicle`: An object containing:
+  - `color` (string, required): The vehicle's color.
+Must be at least 3 characters long.
+  - `plate` (string, required): The vehicle's plate number.
+Must be at least 3 characters long.
+  - `capacity` (number, required): The vehicle's capacity.
+Must be at least 1.
+  - `vehicle_type` (string, required): The type of vehicle.
+Must be one of "car", "motorcycle", or "auto".

+#### Example Request Body:

+{
+"fullname": {
+"firstname": "Jane",
+"lastname": "Doe"
+},
+"email": "jane.doe@example.com",
+"password": "securePassword123",
+"vehicle": {
+"color": "Red",
+"plate": "XYZ123",
+"capacity": 4,
+"vehicle_type": "car"
+}
+}

+### Responses:

+- **201 Created**:

+  - **Description**: Captain successfully registered.
+  - **Body**: Returns the created captain object and an authentication token.
+  - **Example**:
+    ```json
+    {
+      "captain": {
+        "_id": "60d0fe4f5311236168a109cb",
+        "fullname": {
+          "firstname": "Jane",
+          "lastname": "Doe"
+        },
+        "email": "jane.doe@example.com",
+        "vehicle": {
+          "color": "Red",
+          "plate": "XYZ123",
+          "capacity": 4,
+          "vehicle_type": "car"
+        },
+        "status": "inactive"
+      },
+      "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."
+    }
+    ```

+- **400 Bad Request**:

+  - **Description**: Validation error due to missing or invalid fields.
+  - **Body**: Returns an array of error messages.
+  - **Example**:
+    ```json
+    {
+      "errors": [
+        {
+          "msg": "Please enter a valid email",
+          "param": "email",
+          "location": "body"
+        },
+        {
+          "msg": "Color must be at least 3 characters long",
+          "param": "vehicle.color",
+          "location": "body"
+        }
+      ]
+    }
+    ```

+- **500 Internal Server Error**:
+  - **Description**: An error occurred on the server.
+  - **Body**: Returns an error message.

+### Notes:

+- Ensure that the email provided is unique and not already registered in the system.
+- Passwords are securely hashed before being stored in the database.